sjtrny/freelens/docs/ddtag-detection.md

    1. Convex polygon
    1. Shape is roughly square (perimeter/area test)

 The quiet zone is not used to reject frame candidates.
-Its black and white rings are retained as optional colour references during strict decoding.
+Every candidate is colour calibrated using median RGB values from its black and white rings.
+When either ring cannot be sampled, identity references preserve the original RGB values.

 ## Decoding Possible Tags